Weather-Station-Software/live-weather-station/readme.txt

 * New: a new "station view" offers more in-depth visibility and understanding of the collected weather stations.
 * New: in addition to its nominal mode, Weather Station can now run in a simplified mode (automatic selection of settings, display options, units, etc.).
 * New: it's now possible to collect data from stations published on Weather Underground.
-* New: it's now possible to collect data from stations publishing its data via realtime.txt file (Cumulus, etc.).
+* New: it's now possible to collect data from stations publishing their data via realtime.txt file (Cumulus, etc.).
-* New: it's now possible to collect data from stations publishing its data via clientraw.txt file (Weather Display, WeeWX, etc.).
+* New: it's now possible to collect data from stations publishing their data via clientraw.txt file (Weather Display, WeeWX, etc.).
 * New: the min & max boundaries for controls (like meters or gauges) can be set for each measurement types.
 * New: the min & max alarms thresholds for controls (like LCD panel or meters) can be set for each measurement types.
 * New: a widget in the WordPress dashboard now display an "operating summary" of the plugin.